 Unfortunately, things aren't that easy.
 I'm not eligible to borrow $1.5 million to buy anything.
 I'm only eligible to borrow up to $1.5 million if I want to buy another piece of property or refinance my home.
 Good thing I've got a mortgage at 4.625% to refinance, and that's exactly what I'm going to do.

-An interesting thing to note for those who have variable rate mortgages is that if it starts floating today your interest rate will be only 3.5%.
-But, if you can lock in for another 5 years at 3.75%, might as well do so now.
+An interesting thing to note for those who have adjustable rate mortgages is that if it starts floating today your interest rate will be only 2.5% – 2.625%.
+But, if you can lock in for another 5 years at 2.5%, might as well do so now.

-The amazing thing about this year vs. last year when the 10-yr yield was also below 3% is that banks weren’t lending.
-The 10 year treasury rate actually dropped to 2.25% in October 2008 but nobody could get a loan, and if they did, spreads were egregiously wide (6% for same loan), it didn’t matter!
-My how things have changed.
+The amazing thing about this year vs. last year when the 10-yr yield was lower is that banks were't lending as much.
+The 10-year treasury rate actually dropped to 0.51% in March 2020 (2.25% in October 2008), but nobody could get a loan.
+If they did, spreads were egregiously wide that it wasn't profitable to refinance.
+Now, demand and liquidity is high.